 Scales that measure body fat do this by sending a low electrical current through one foot and reading the current with a sensor under the other foot.
 Most of this current will flow through your “lean mass” as this is the most conductive, so none of the current will actually flow through your fat content.

 Your percentage of fat is then estimated, and highly dependent on variables such as level of hydration, bone density, etc. The accuracy of body fat measurements provided by scales should therefore be taken with a grain of salt as they can be inconsistent and innacurate at the best of times.

 Essential reading: A roundup of the best smart scales on the market

 Most smart scales measure more than just body fat.
-They measure weight (surprise, surprise…), calculate body mass index (BMI), and some calculate lean mass, water weight and various other metrics.
+They measure weight of course, calculate body mass index (BMI), and some calculate lean mass, water weight and various other metrics.
 Equally important, smart scales also have the ability to track and store data which makes the job of keeping track of your progress that much easier.
 Much easier than writing everything down yourself.